 George Cotton died in October of 1903.
-Cora Cotton continued to live at 403 Marlborough during the 1903-1904 winter season, but moved thereafter to Brookline.
+Cora Cotton, Harry Cotton, and Edward Stimpson continued to live at 403 Marlborough during the 1903-1904 winter season, but moved thereafter to Brookline.

 On November 1, 1905, 403 Marlborough was purchased from Florence Tilton by Mary (Condon) Murphy, the widow of James Murphy.
 Their daughters, Mary and Alice K. Murphy, lived with her; they both were hairdressers.
 In 1900, they had lived at 27 Orkney Road.

 By the 1914-1915 winter season, 403 Marlborough was the home of attorney Roger Fellowes Hooper and his wife, Justine Van Rensselaer (Barber) Hooper.
-They had married in October of 1914 and 403 Marlborough probably was their first home together.
-They continued to live there during the 1918-1919 season, but moved thereafter to 191 Beacon.
+They had married in October of 1914 and 403 Marlborough was their first home together.
+Prior to their marriage, he had lived at 478 Beacon and she had lived in New York City.
+They continued to live at 403 Marlborough during the 1918-1919 season, but moved thereafter to 191 Beacon.